China ETF options traders braced for more pain

 In early August, the People's Bank of China surprised the world by devaluing the yuan by nearly 2 percent on the heels of a run of poor economic data, and Chinese stocks sold off sharply.

-Shares of the China Large-Cap Exchange Traded Fund, which gives U.S.-based investors exposure to 50 of the largest Chinese stocks traded on the Hong Kong Stock Exchange, have dropped 17 percent since then.
+Shares of the China Large-Cap Exchange Traded Fund (FXI.P), which gives U.S.-based investors exposure to 50 of the largest Chinese stocks traded on the Hong Kong Stock Exchange, have dropped 17 percent since then.
 On Tuesday, shares lost 3 cents to $34.59.

 However, there has been no let-up in bearish sentiment.
 Options traders have been loading up on put options that would offer protection against further declines in ETF's shares.